alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ![alt text][image2]

-Code for the sliding windoes search can be found in In 17-23 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)
+Code for the sliding windows search can be found in In 17-23 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

 ### Video Implementation